A DOCUMENTARY FILM

 This is not the story of a remote people clinging stubbornly to ancient traditions, but the story of a cultural evolution that will allow them to remain a united culture in a modern world.
 While they still choose to live without electricity, running water or roads, the Ngäbe utilize religious revival, the internet, political representation and protests that effectively stalled a nation to take back their rights from a corrupt system, even when international human rights protections fail them.

 The following teaser is from our initial expedition in 2013.
 We have spent an additional 4 months filming over the course of 2 years.
-The film is in post-production with an expected release in early 2017.

 Produced in association with the film: